Roshan-R/asyncmongo/README.md

 	- [ ] 	Create benchmarks to measure and optimize performance.
 - [ ] **`Cython`**: Rewrite core components in Cython to improve performance, inspired by asyncpg's implementation.
 ---

-##  License

-This project is protected under the MIT License.